sgrishchenko/reselect-utils/docs/guides/structured-and-sequence-selectors.md

 });
 ```

+## Cached Structured Selector

-If you use parametric selector, you can use [Re-reselect](https://github.com/toomuchdesign/re-reselect).
-Reselect Utils provides `Cached Structured Selector` for these proposes.
+If you use a parametric selector, you can use [Re-reselect](https://github.com/toomuchdesign/re-reselect).
+Reselect Utils provides `Cached Structured Selector` for these purposes.
 For example, we have next selectors:

 ```typescript
 import createCachedSelector from 're-reselect';